9 inventory strategies to prevent ecommerce stockouts

 Consequences of frequent stockouts

-Regardless of the causes of stockouts, they are bad news for eCommerce businesses; they can lead to lost sales and negative customer experiences.
+Regardless of the causes of stockouts, they are bad news for ecommerce businesses; they can lead to lost sales and negative customer experiences.

 Consequences of stockouts include: